Jozankei Asahi-dake Hike

 route safety

-This is only a relatively gentle stroll but it’s always worth having rain gear, food and water with you.
+This is only a relatively short walk but it’s always worth having rain gear, food and water with you.
 Even around here there are bears so take the usual precautions.

 Weather forecast